shubhendam/PyOCR-Screenshot-Extractor/README.md

 - requests
 - pyperclip

 You can install these libraries using pip.
-Open a command prompt and run the following command:
+Open a command prompt and run the following command :

+pip install -r requirements.txt

 ## Getting Started